Eraoui909/apex-initializr/README.md

     | config | Use YAML files in this folder to make any custom configurations
     | scripts | TBD
     | src | Developers are expected to spend the majority of their time in this directory.
 It encompasses all the necessary development components (packages, views, tables...)
-    | test | This directory is intended for performing necessary testing, including unit tests and automation tests.
+    | test | This directory is intended for performing necessary testing, including unit tests and automation tests...